Best AI for Image Analysis (July 2026): Vision Models Ranked by Cost and Accuracy

 Tips for Better Image Analysis Results

 Resolution matters.
 Higher resolution images produce better results, but consume more tokens.
 Resize images to the minimum resolution needed for the task.
+A receipt photo doesn't need 4K.

 Be specific in prompts.
 "Describe this image" gets generic output.
 "Extract all text from this receipt, including the total, date, and merchant name, formatted as JSON" gets useful output.